-230.60 Widow(er) Permanently Insured Status Under The RRA For Vested Dual Benefit on the basis of wages on his or her own wage record credited to years before 1975, and the employee had at least 10 years of RR service before 1-1-75.
+230.60 Widow(er) Permanently Insured Status Under The RRA For Vested Dual Benefit the basis of wages on their own wage record credited to years before 1975, and the employee had at least 10 years of RR service before 1-1-75.
 Non-dependent widowers are not entitled to a vested dual benefit.

-Before the 1981 RRA amendments were enacted, the widow or dependent widower was permanently insured for a vested dual benefit on his or her own wage record on December 31, 1974, if he or she would be fully insured under the SSA for an RIB or DIB
+Before the 1981 RRA amendments were enacted, the widow or dependent widower was permanently insured for a vested dual benefit on their own wage record on December 31, 1974, if they would be fully insured under the SSA for an RIB or DIB on